My Town Tutors is a great resource for parents & teachers. Find qualified tutors in your area today!

 • OR………….

-The teacher really making an effort to learn each student in the class by establishing a strong connection that will result in a positive relationship that will promote the possibility of each student reaching his or her potential.
+The teacher really making an effort to learn the name of each student in the class by establishing a strong connection.
+This very difficult task will result in a positive relationship that will promote the possibility of each student reaching his or her potential.

 “People don’t care how much you know until they know how much you care” Theodore Roosevelt